aer0ss/aerofs/docs/engineering/how-to/get-started.md

 in /Application/IntelliJ IDEA*.app/Contents/Info.plist
 change `JVMVersion` to `1.8*`

-You may also need to manually point IntelliJ to the newly installed JDK:
+You may also need to manually point IntelliJ to the newly installed JDK (you will need to open a project to set it up):

 File > Project Structure... > SDKs > + > JDK
 the path should be something like /Library/Java/JavaVirtualMachines/jdk1.8.0_11.jdk/Contents/Home